rohitkumar1502/Low-Level-Design-SUPRA/Week 1: Let's Learn C++/README.md

   }

 If the user enters 123,456, the program will ignore the first 3 characters ('1', '2', '3') because n is set to 3, and it will stop ignoring characters when the delimiter (',') is encountered.
 The remaining input, '456', will be processed by the rest of the code.

+  Enter a number: 123
+  Enter a delimiter: ,
+  You entered: 123 and delimiter: ,
+  Remaining input after ignoring: 456

+## What is cin.fail()
+In C++, cin.fail() is a function that is used to check the state of the input stream (cin).
+It returns true if a previous input operation failed, and false otherwise.

+Here's a common use case for cin.fail(): when you attempt to read data of a specific type (e.g., an integer) from the standard input using cin, and the input does not match the expected type, the input stream enters a fail state. cin.fail() can then be used to check if the failure occurred.

+#include `<iostream>`

+int main() {
+    int number;

+    std::cout << "Enter an integer: ";
+    std::cin >> number;

+    if (std::cin.fail()) {
+        std::cout << "Invalid input.
+Please enter a valid integer." << std::endl;
+        // Clear the fail state to allow further input attempts std::cin.clear();
+        // Ignore any remaining characters in the input buffer std::cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n');
+    } else {
+        std::cout << "You entered: " << number << std::endl;
+    }

+    return 0;
+}

+In this example, if the user enters a non-integer value (e.g., a character), cin.fail() will return true, and the program prints an error message.
+It also uses cin.clear() to clear the fail state, allowing further input attempts, and cin.ignore() to discard any remaining characters in the input buffer.

+Example 1: Valid Input
+Enter an integer: 42
+You entered: 42

+Example 2: Invalid Input
+Enter an integer: abc
+Invalid input.
+Please enter a valid integer.